 Finally, we also report on GHG emissions and avoidance associated with issuers held in one of Impax's fixed income portfolios.
 We believe bond issuance is an important source of capital driving the transition to a more sustainable economy.
 Unlike investments in equities, which are inherently tied to general corporate activities, investments can be made in specific issuances of fixed income securities where the proceeds are directed towards a pre-defined use.
-In addition to labelled bonds with assurance of the use of proceeds, there is a breadth of fixed income securities - including asset-backed and mortgage-backed securities - issued by companies, supranational bodies and government-backed entities like local municipalities and state-owned companies.
+In addition to labelled bonds with assurance of the use of proceeds, there is a breadth of fixed income securities - including asset-backed and mortgage-backed securities - issued by companies, supranational bodies and governmentbacked entities like local municipalities and state-owned companies.

 Through their products and services, many portfolio companies contribute to the avoidance and abatement of GHG emissions.
+Climate risks are systemic for all companies.